lozukka/learning-javascript/README.md

 - if & else if & else structure
 - also eventlistener!
 - how to debug script when it doesn't work

+# Project 2: A click counter

+I learned:

+- this was kindof refresh project, where I needed to do again some basic things that I did in project 1 and 2
+- add 1 to value
+- manipulate the DOM